craigwatson/puppet-bitcoind/README.md

 If you require Puppet 3 compatibility, please use version [2.0.2 from the Puppet Forge](https://forge.puppet.com/CraigWatson1987/bitcoind/readme), or the [puppet3](https://github.com/craigwatson/puppet-bitcoind/tree/puppet3) branch in Git.

-### Bitcoin Classic
+### Using Alternative Repositories

-This module can handle the installation of Bitcoin Classic.
-To use Bitcoin Classic over Bitcoin Core, simply set the `use_bitcoin_classic` parameter to `true` - the default is to install Bitcoin Core.
+This module can handle the installation of the Bitcoin daemon from any Ubuntu PPA repository.
+To use a third-party repository (e.g. Bitcoin Classic or UASF), simply set the `ppa_name` and `package_name` parameters - the default is to install Bitcoin Core from the official PPA.

-### Fork Migration

-You can also migrate from Bitcoin Core to Classic and vice versa using this module.
-To do this, the module stops the `bitcoind` service and removes the `bitcoind` package, before placing the correct PPA and installing the `bitcoind` package again.

 ## Module Description

-  * Adds the PPA for Bitcoin Core (`ppa:bitcoin/bitcoin`) or Classic (`ppa:bitcoinclassic/bitcoinclassic`) and installs `bitcoind`
+  * Adds the requested PPA (see above) and installs `bitcoind`
   * Creates a (configurable) system user and group
   * Places an Upstart init script (Systemd in Ubuntu 16.04 and later)
   * Configures the `bitcoin.conf` configuration file